Re: Using Tdataset.locate with multiple fields

 KeyFields could be 'id' or 'id;code' or 'id;code;size'.

-KeyValues is a "variant", containing the value(s) to search for.
+KeyValues is a "variant" or a "variant array", containing the value(s) to search for.
 A variant can be of any type: string, integer, boolean,...

 If there is only one field in KeyFields, then KeyValues simply contains the value to search for.
 Examples: